 Amitabha Bagchi: Born in Kolkata, Amitabha completed BSc from Presidency College (Calcutta University), came to USA for higher studies in 1965 and moved to the University of California at San Diego for his PhD degree.
 He taught at the University of Maryland, College Park and worked at Xerox Corporation before joining AT&T Bell Laboratories.
 He retired from AT&T after 25 years of service as a research manager and currently lives in Manalapan, NJ with his wife, Dhriti.
 He has been active in several Bengali organizations like Kallol and Ananda Mandir.
 He loves to read, write, travel and teach.
 Amitabha helps Dhriti with the organization she has established, Mrittika, in teaching the language and communicating the heritage of Bengal to the children of Bengali immigrants.

-Bakul Banerjee: Born near Delhi, India, Bakul Banerjee received her undergraduate degree from Presidency College, Calcutta and M.Sc from Indian Institute of Technology, Kanpur, India.
-She came to United States in 1976 and joined The Johns Hopkins University, Baltimore, Maryland.
-After completing her Ph.D. degree, she spent most of her professional career at scientific institutions associated with the US Department of Energy, while raising her two daughters.
-For the past 15 years, she has spent many hours in writing poetry, fiction and essays and had some success in publishing them.
-See http://bakulbanerjee.blogspot.com/ for some of her works.
-She is involved with various writing and community organizations.
-Bakul lives in Wheaton, Illinois.
+Bakul Banerjee: Born near Delhi, India, Bakul Banerjee received her undergraduate degree from Presidency College, Calcutta, and her M.Sc from the Indian Institute of Technology, Kanpur, India.
+She then joined the Johns Hopkins University, Baltimore, Maryland.
+After completing a Ph.D., she spent thirty years of her career at scientific institutions associated with the US Department of Energy while raising two daughters.
+She retired to become her husband’s primary caregiver.
+For the past 20 years, she has written and published poetry, fiction, and essays in various magazines and anthologies in the US and India.
+Her two collections of previously published poems, Synchronicity and Bathymetry, were published in 2020 and 2017.
+She conducts various activities supporting literary and community organizations.
+Apart from the recognitions she received, Allium Magazine of Columbia College nominated one of her essays for the Pushcart Prize in 2023.
+She is proud of the prestigious 2010 Gayatri GaMarsh Award from Ananda Mandir of New Jersey.
+Bakul lives in Illinois.

 Mekhala Banerjee: Born and brought up in India, Mekhala Banerjee came to the US with her husband and six-month-old daughter.
 Since 1979, she worked as the chief technologist at the University of Chicago Department of Medicine, but recently had to retire due to vision problems.
 Since 1975, she has regularly published poems, stories, and articles.
 She has published three books in her native Bengali: Prithibi Sundar (poetry), Boro Sahorer Choto Golpo (short stories), and Jatayater Pothe (short stories).
 Banerjee used to contribute regularly to the daily newspaper of Kolkata, Protidin.
 She has won a number of awards for her short stories from different organizations in India.